 - Illegal gambling.

-- Use or evidence of use of tobacco in any form in University housing.
+- Use or evidence of use of tobacco in any form or use of electronic cigarettes in University housing.

 - Use of University property or services without express authorization within university housing.